namurphy/uv-tutorial/README.md

 which python
 ```

-Because we activated the environment, the `python` we are using is
+Because we activated the virtual environment, the `python` we are using is
 located at `.venv/bin/python` relative to the current directory.

 > [!IMPORTANT]